dartmouthrobotics/underwater-assembly-auv/README.md

 The file `Camera Mount.dxf` is cut from 3.2mm black delrin from ponoko.

 The file `FCU Mount.dxf` is cut from 2mm aerospace aluminum from send cut send.

+The hardware for assembling the components comes from mcmaster-carr and allied electronics (for the mounting brackets).
+See the packing lists for both of those orders for details on the components.